Daily Dispatch

 A podcast is a series of audio or video media files that are released episodically and usually downloaded through web syndication, like iTunes.
 In the simplest of terms it’s like having a radio show, only you record and edit it in advance, and then you release it on the Internet instead of over radio waves.
 Having a podcast is a great way to differentiate yourself from other professionals, to display your expertise on a subject and to connect with other people.

 Recently, I attended PodcampAZ, a social media unconference for bloggers and podcasters.
 One of the presenters was Evo Terra.
 Evo was the 40th podcaster on the planet, and he co-authored Podcasting for Dummies.
-Here are some of the lessons he’s learned in the seven years he’s been a podcaster.
+Here are some of the lessons he’s learned about being a podcaster.

 1. Being a podcaster doesn’t make you special—creating excellent content does.
 Your job as a podcaster is to create quality content.
 Don’t get into podcasting just to say that you have a podcast.
 If you don’t have good content, you won’t have listeners.